XinkaiWang515/MLP_to_classify_MNIST/README.md

 Minibatch size: 500.
 Train the network for 50 epoches.
 At epoch 20 and 40, learning rate decay by a half.

-For outcome, please see report.
+For outcome, please check report.